zoolab-org/blueman.artifact/README.md

 - MIXED_PROB: Mixed strategy mode

 ## Start Fuzzing
-To start fuzzing, you need to choose an action and a mutator from the list.
+To start fuzzing, choose at least an action and a mutator from the list.
 > [!IMPORTANT]
 > Each new fuzz test should use a separate directory to store the results.